-I woke up feeling a lot better, and found myself craving veggies, and looking forward to my juice.
-I also started to appreciate saving time by not having to make food or even stop through Starbucks, this week.
-Documenting the process through the business Instagram’s stories gave me a nice incentive to stay on track.
+I woke up feeling a lot better, and found myself craving veggies and looking forward to my juice.
+I also started to appreciate saving time by not having to make food or even drive through Starbucks this week.
+Documenting the process through the business Instagram stories gave me a nice incentive to stay on track.

-I had a coffee date at a favorite local cafe (Alta Bakery!) and it was so weird not getting anything to eat, but only for the first few minutes, then the visit was all about conversation and connection.
+I had a coffee date at a favorite local cafe (Alta Bakery!), and it was so weird not getting anything to eat.
+But after the first few minutes, the visit was all about conversation and connection.
 I'll be back, Alta!

 I definitely lost a lot of productivity in days 1-2 and would not recommend going through this if you’re on a major deadline or need to be high-energy on those days.